 NCP & Native Communities

 Before the arrival of Europeans, there were some 60 million native people living in what came to be called the Americas; by 1900, there were 4-5 million.
 Their numbers had been decimated by disease, starvation, enslavement, displacement, and the technologically superior weapons of the invaders.
 (Here's a map showing the locations of the many groups that once occupied the Americas.)

 New Community Project has been involved with native communities since our beginning.
-Our first partnership was with the Gwich’in of Alaska, then the Siona, Cofan and other groups in the Ecuadorian Amazon, and more recently with the Dine of New Mexico. (photo: Siona shaman and NCP friend and guide Delio sits by the Ceibo tree - the Tree of Spirits - which his people believe to be the foundation of the world)
+Our first partnership was with the Gwich’in of Alaska, then the Siona, Cofan and other groups in the Ecuadorian Amazon, and more recently with the Dine of New Mexico.
+Here's a photo album with captions providing an overview of these relationships.

 While the “numbers” of native people has rebounded following their earlier decimation, native people are still beset by poverty, racism, and the loss of cultural moorings and the lands which shape their culture, religion and economic survival.
-“Our young people don’t seem interested in learning traditional medicine; I’m afraid these things will die out soon," Dine medicine woman Dorothy Keetso (photo) told our Learning Tour group.
+“Our young people don’t seem interested in learning traditional medicine; I’m afraid these things will die out soon," Dine medicine woman and artisan Dorothy Keetso (photo) told our Learning Tour group.
 "Thank you for coming to visit me; I appreciate the support this shows for my practices."
 (NCP has raised money to help her gain additional training as a healer.)
 Along with the loss of 99 percent of their traditional lands, native communities in the USA were also relocated to areas that now are particularly vulnerable to climate change.

 Our goals in all these relationships:

 gain understanding of their history and present situation

 learn from their culture, especially in regard to living with the land and to healing practices